wdawson/okta.github.io/_source/_posts/2018-02-01-secure-aspnetcore-webapi-token-auth.md

   - "Don't forget to secure your #aspnetcore #api using token authentication"
 ---

 API security can be complex.
-In many cases, just because you've built an API that you want to make public, it doesn’t mean that you want just anybody accessing it.
+In many cases, just because you've built an API that you want to make public, it doesn't mean that you want just anybody accessing it.
 In most cases, you want fine-grained control over who can access the API, but setting up that kind of user management can be a daunting task: you'd have to create your own authorization service that can create API credentials for your users and have the ability to exchange those API credentials for an access token using OAuth 2.0.
-I’ve got good news!
+I've got good news!
 With just a few lines of code, Okta can handle all the complicated and time-consuming security elements and let you concentrate on creating a stellar API. =)

 ## Understand the Basic Flow

 When handling authentication for a server-to-server API, you really only have two options: HTTP basic auth or OAuth 2.0 client credentials.

-Because OAuth 2.0 is the most popular way to secure API services like the one we’ll be building today (and the only one that uses token authentication), we’ll be using that.
+Because OAuth 2.0 is the most popular way to secure API services like the one we'll be building today (and the only one that uses token authentication), we'll be using that.

 With OAuth 2.0 client credentials, authenticating a client app is two-step process: first, the client sends its API credentials (a client ID and secret) to an authorization server that returns an access token.
 Second, the client sends a request to the API with that access token and the API verifies it and either authorizes the call or rejects it with a `401 Unauthorized` response.
-In this tutorial, you'll use Okta to manage your OAuth 2.0 server and rely on Okta’s default authorization server to create access tokens using API credentials (aka: client credentials) also created by Okta.
+In this tutorial, you'll use Okta to manage your OAuth 2.0 server and rely on Okta's default authorization server to create access tokens using API credentials (aka: client credentials) also created by Okta.

 ## Install .NET Core 2.0
 For this tutorial, you'll be using version 2.0 of the .NET Core framework to create a .NET Core MVC application that will be the client, and a .NET core Web API that the client will call.
 To make sure you have .NET Core 2.0 installed, you can open a command window and run: